Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 ### Coding Best Practices
 - Please make sure code and configuration / secrets are separated toa void accidentally private information exposure.
 - Zen.Watch will release vetted template, best practices as examples for the above, stay tuned!

+### Index of Keywords
+- EOA - Externally owned accounts, i.e., user owned wallets for a blockchain such as Ethereum or Bitcoin
+- LIT Action - Web3 Actions are immutable code with access conditions uploaded to IPFS by LIT Protocol
+- LIT PKP - Programmable Key Pairs are NFT based Wallets backed by LIT protocol's Multi-Party-Computation (MPC) Network